 - With lead generation chatbots, companies can acquire more qualified leads compared to a simple lead generation form.

-Chatbots are no more restricted to enterprises and different business verticals but it has significant use cases for consumers as well.
-Ubisend report says,1 in 5 consumers would consider purchasing goods and services from a chatbot.
+Chatbots are no longer restricted to enterprises and different business verticals but it has significant use cases for consumers as well.
+1 in 5 consumers would consider purchasing goods and services from a chatbot.

-Dominos has the best Facebook messenger chatbot example.
-It used the bot to make the ordering process faster.
+Dominos has built a Facebook chatbot to make the ordering process faster.
 The famed restaurant offers the easiest way to order a pizza from “Anywhere”.
-They are making their chatbot widespread and expanding its capabilities.

-As today’s customers use different messaging channels to connect with a brand, they offer customers the benefit of ordering pizza from anywhere – through Facebook Messenger, texting, Amazon Alexa, Slack, Zero Click, Twitter, Smart Wi-Fi enabled cars, smart TVs, or even a smartwatch.
+Today’s customers use different messaging channels to connect with a brand.
+These channels offer the benefit of ordering pizza from anywhere – through Facebook Messenger, texting, Amazon Alexa, Slack, Twitter, or a smartwatch.
 You can even do the same with an emoji text.

 Domino’s is leveraging the chatbot capability to introduce an entirely new shopping paradigm.
 The main idea behind this frictionless experience is to provide customers what they want in just a few steps.

-- You can make use of bots to save the time of your users by reducing the number of steps to get a thing they are looking for.
+- You can make use of AI chatbots to save the time of your users by reducing the number of steps to get a thing they are looking for.

-The finance industry and chatbot make a great partnership and really play well together.
+The utility of financial chatbots is growing y the day as customers now expect prompt services all the time.
 When it comes to balancing finances or managing bills it can be a struggle to find the best solutions to navigate a numbers-and policy-heavy website.
-Banks can benefit themselves as well as their customers by implementing the chatbot technology.
+Banks can benefit themselves as well as their customers by implementing chatbot technology.

-Eva is India’s first and largest Artificial Intelligence powered banking chatbot.
-Eva was built with the aim to leverage the latest technologies to help serve our customers better and faster.
-It uses the latest in AI and Natural Language Processing (NLP) to understand the user query and fetch the relevant information from possible sources, in zero waiting time.
+Eva is an AI powered banking chatbot.
+The Eva bot helps serve customers better and faster.
+It uses Natural Language Processing (NLP) to understand the user query and fetch the relevant information from possible sources, in zero waiting time.

 - Banks or financial services can design chatbots around a core use case such as claims or loan applications.

-- You can personalize your bot by giving a name that matches your brand image.
+- You can personalize your banking chatbot by giving a name that matches your brand image.

-Artificial intelligence has been a game changer for the travel industry by helping travelers and companies simplifying travel arrangements and streamlining business procedures.
-A travel chatbot is accessible 24×7, supports multiple languages and provides real time response to travelers’ queries and is also available Facebook Messenger app.
+Artificial Intelligence has been a game-changer for the travel industry by helping companies to simplify travel arrangements and streamline business procedures.
+A travel chatbot is accessible 24×7, supports multiple languages and provides real time responses to travelers’ queries, and is also available on the FB Messenger app.

-KLM is the oldest airline in the world.
-It had to respond to 15,000 social conversations in different languages typically in a week.
-In order to handle the process seamlessly, KLM implemented a chatbot called “BB” (BlueBot) to provide faster, effective and personalized customer support.
+KLM airlines had to respond to 15,000 social conversations in different languages in a week.
+In order to handle the process seamlessly, KLM implemented a chatbot called “BB” (BlueBot) to provide faster, effective, and personalized customer support.
 It is the best Facebook Messenger chatbot example.

-In the first month, their volume of Facebook messages hiked to 40%.
-The bot handles 16,000 customer interactions weekly, as covered on the MarTech Today blog.
-KLM mentioned that 1.7 million messages have been sent on Messenger by over 500,000 people.
+As a result, their volume of Facebook messages hiked to 40%.
+The bot handles 16,000 customer interactions weekly, and almost 1.7 million messages have been sent on Messenger by over 500,000 people.

-- Travel bots are able to solve queries, give suggestions or initiate transactions.
-With so much potential comes to the added benefit of all-time availability.
+- Travel bots are able to solve queries, give suggestions, or initiate transactions.
+With so much potential comes the added benefit of all-time availability.

 - Bots ensure enhanced customers’ engagement with the brand even more than an app.
 In addition, chatbots by handling routine queries, save precious time of customer care service representatives, allowing them to perform more complex problems and tasks.